droundy/recipes-site/index.md

 Turn off the heat and stir in the parmesan cheese until melted.

+## Breaded fish

+- 1/2 cup panko breadcrumbs
+- 1 T parsley, finely chopped
+- 1/3 cup grated parmesan cheese
+- 1 clove garlic, minced
+- 1 T olive oil

+Mix it all together.

+- 2 firm tilapia (or other) fish fillets, about 10 oz. total
+- 2 T dijon mustard
+- 1/2 T olive oil

+Preheat oven to broil.
+Put oil in skillet and heat it up on high heat.
+Coat one side of fish with mustard, then dip in breading.
+Put on the skillet.
+Then put the skillet in the oven for 5-6 minutes until browned.

+## Creamed cauliflower

+- 2 lb cauliflower
+- 2 garlic cloves
+- 2 T olive oil (or butter)
+- 1/4 cup parmesan cheese
+- 1/4 cup plain yogurt

+Cut up the cauliflower and boil with garlic for 10 minutes.
+Scoop out a mug of cooking water for later.
+Put ingredients into blender.
+Use water from mug to enable it to blend.

 ## Equal ingredients

 - 2 cups whole wheat flour